Devcoder980/interactive-card-details-form-main/README.md

 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)

 You can host your site using one of these solutions or any of our other trusted providers.
-[Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).
+[Read more about our recommended and trusted hosts]

 ## Create a custom `README.md`